Word Rotator's Distance: Word Rotator's Distance

-Henceforth, we call such averaging method \textbf{additive composition}.
-Equation \ref{eq:additive_composition} may appear to treat each word vector equally.
-However, several studies confirmed that the norm (size) of word vectors varies greatly~\cite{schakelandwilson2015:measuringwordsignificance,arefyev2018:howmuchdoesawordweigh}; the word vectors that make up such a sentence vector include long one and short one (Table \ref{tb:norm_of_specific_words}).
+\paragraph{Norm as Weighting Factor.} Equation~\ref{eq:additive_composition} may initially appear to treat each word vector equally.
+However, several previous studies have confirmed that the norm of word vectors has large dispersion~\cite{schakelandwilson2015:measuringwordsignificance,arefyev2018:howmuchdoesawordweigh}.
+In other words, a sentence vector would contain word vectors of various lengths.
+In such cases, a word vector with a large norm will dominate in the resulting sentence vector, and vice versa~(Figure~\ref{fig:additive_composition}).

-\SY{ In conclusion, the word vector with large norm (length) will be dominant in the resulting sentence vector.
-The usefulness of additive composition suggests that \emph{the norm of each word vector will function as the importance of the word}. }
+Here the usefulness of additive composition (i.e., implicit weighting by the norm) suggests that the norm of each word vector functions as the weighting factor of the word when generating a sentence representation.
+In our experiments, we provide data-driven evidence to support this claim.

-Our hypothesis can be supported by simple experiments.
-Let us consider another additive composition that excludes the effect of weighting by norm

-Table \ref{tb:ignoring_norm} shows the experimental results of the STS-benchmark task by using two kind of sentence vectors (Eq.~\ref{eq:additive_composition}, \ref{eq:additive_composition_ignoring_norm}).
-The results show that ignoring the norm of word vectors will result in consistently worse performance.
-This indicates that the norm of the word vector plays a role of the importance weight of the word.